-From the 1st of June 2009, long stay visa holders will be allowed to reside in France for up to 12 months according to the validity of their visa and purpose of stay.
+From the 1st of June 2009, long stay visa holders will be allowed to reside in France for up to 12 months or according to the validity indicated of their visa.
 They will no longer be required to obtain a residence permit ("carte de séjour") from the French local authorities ("Préfecture") as long as their visa is valid.

 However, long stay visa holders will have to register to the French Office of Immigration and Integration (OFII) during the first three months of their arrival in France.

 Please note that this procedure only applies to:

 Long stay visa for spouse of a French citizen "vie privée et familiale"

 Long stay work visas "salarié", "travailleur temporaire", "jeune professionnel"